Steven Hyden: Hard to Handle: The Life and Death of the Black Crowes

 On September 24, 2019, Hyden published Hard to Handle: The Life and Death of the Black Crowes with co-author Steve Gorman about the latter's time as the drummer in the American rock band The Black Crowes.

 This Isn't Happening: Radiohead's "Kid A" and the Beginning of the 21st Century

 On September 29, 2020, Hyden published This Isn't Happening: Radiohead's "Kid A" and the Beginning of the 21st Century about Radiohead's 2000 album Kid A and its broader cultural context and influence.

 Long Road: Pearl Jam and the Soundtrack of a Generation

 Hyden's Long Road: Pearl Jam and the Soundtrack of a Generation, was published by Hachette Books on September 27, 2022.
 AllMusic interviewed Hyden about his publication and enquired about Pearl Jam's decision to release a number of 2000 live shows.

+There Was Nothing You Could Do: Bruce Springsteen's "Born In The U.S.A. and the End Of The Heartland

+Hyden's There Was Nothing You Could Do: Bruce Springsteen's "Born In The U.S.A. and the End Of The Heartland was published by Hachette Books on May 28, 2024.
+It was praised by filmmaker Benny Safdie and comedian Tim Heidecker, among others, as an insightful look at Springsteen's best-selling album.